 This is a pdf file of a Energy Concept Inventory, prepared by Michigan State University.
 It contains 35 multiple choice items.

 Link to VELS resource on ‘Newton’s Understanding of Forces and Motion’ looking at ‘contrasting student and scientific views’, critical teaching ideas, teaching activities and further resources.

-An article by Dr Gang Liu of Clemson University in the International Journal of Engineering Education.
+An article by Drs Gang Liu and Ning Fang of Utah State University in the International Journal of Engineering Education.
 (10 page pdf)

 10 page article on ‘Some models for developing beginning students’ understanding of Electric Circuits’.
 Presented by Dr Christina Hart at the 2007 and 2008 Physics Teachers Conferences.